 Rainy season (should be) over!
 In later December we officially say goodbye to Koh Samui’s rainy season and celebrate the re-opening of Angthong Marine Park (typically December 23rd).

 Does it rain on Koh Samui in December?

 Yes.
 But I’ll sugar-coat it.
 You’re far likelier to see heavy, consistent rain in early December than towards the Christmas/New Year period.
-In fact the chance of rain in a day falls by half from Dec 1 to Dec 31.
-December is by no means the hottest point of the year, nor the sunniest, but the tropics has a fairly liberal rain policy year-round.
+In fact, the chance of rain in a day falls by half from Dec 1 to Dec 31.
+December is by no means the hottest point of the year, nor the sunniest, but the tropics have a fairly liberal rain policy year-round.

 Your rainy day contingency plan